Supreme Court justice's trainer writes a workout book

-But with a book out in October, Ruth Bader Ginsburg fans and fitness buffs can learn her workout tricks.
+But with her book, Ruth Bader Ginsburg fans and fitness buffs can learn her workout tricks.

 “The RBG Workout: How She Stays Strong … and You Can Too!” was written by Ginsburg’s personal trainer, Bryant Johnson, and the book is no joke.
 The publisher’s summary says buyers should prepare for squats, planks and full push-ups.
 That’s right, no knee push-ups for RBG.